confluentinc/examples/multiregion/docs/multiregion.rst

 topic-partition, and consumers are allowed to read from them even though the *Observer* isn't the leader–this is known as “Follower Fetching”.
 However, the data is copied asynchronously from the leader such that a producer doesn't wait on observers to get back an acknowledgement.

+|Follower_Fetching|

 In "non-degraded" steady state, observers don't participate in the ISR list and won't become the leader.
-If a broker in the ISR fails, they could be promoted to the ISR list automatically with ``Observer Promotion`` or by manual changes to leader assignment.
+If a broker in the ISR fails, observers could be promoted to the ISR list in one of two ways: manual changes to leader assignment, or automatically with ``Observer Promotion``.

-|Follower_Fetching|

-``Observer Promotion`` is the process whereby an observer is promoted into the ISR in certain degraded scenarios.
-This behaviour is controlled by the ``observerPromotionPolicy`` field in a topic's replica placement policy.
-It can have values:
+``Observer Promotion`` is the process by which an observer is promoted into the ISR in certain "degraded" situations.
+The qualifications for whether an observer can be automatically promoted into the ISR is controlled by the ``observerPromotionPolicy`` field in a topic's replica placement policy:

-- under-min-isr: observers will be promoted if the isr size drops below the topic's min.insync.replicas configuration.
+- ``under-min-isr``: if the number of replicas in the ISR drops below the topic's ``min.insync.replicas`` configuration.
-- under-replicated: observers will be promoted if the isr size drops below the configured count of replicas in the topic's replica placement policy.
+- ``under-replicated``: if the number of replicas in the ISR ISR drops below the configured count of replicas in the topic's replica placement policy.
-- leader-is-observer: observers will only be promoted if the current partition leader is an observer.
+- ``leader-is-observer``: if the current partition leader is an observer.

 Configuration